luca-heltai/ans-ifem/README.md

     E-Mail: costanzo@engr.psu.edu

-This code was developed starting from the example step-33 of the deal.II FEM library.
+This code was developed starting from the example step-33 of the deal.II FEM library, and it is the companion code to the article http://arxiv.org/abs/1209.2811, submitted to Archive of Numerical Software.

 This file is subject to LGPL version 2.1 or later and may not be distributed without copyright and license information.
 Please refer to